Javapower77/cs2-highway-intersections-collection/Code/LongDescription.md

 This asset pack add several highway roads and railroad intersections to use in your map.

 ## Added Assets
+RAILROADS:
-* **4-Exit-2-TwoWay-Railroad** Railroad intersection with 4 exits each one with 2 two-way track.
+* **4-Exit-2-TwoWay-Railroad**: Railroad intersection with 4 exits each one with 2 two-way track.
+* **3-Exit-2-TwoWay-Railroad**: Railroad intersection with 3 exits each one with 2 two-way track.

 ## NOTE
 This mod is not final version.
 Still keep working on it and make improvements.